Aydin-ab/ray-aydin/doc/source/train/user-guides/persistent-storage.rst

-Apart from files such as checkpoints written directly to the ``storage_path``, Ray Train also writes some logfiles and metadata files to an intermediate *local staging directory* before they get persisted (copied/uploaded) to the ``storage_path``.
+Apart from files such as checkpoints written directly to the ``storage_path``, Ray Train also writes some log files and metadata files to an intermediate *local staging directory* before they get persisted (copied/uploaded) to the ``storage_path``.
 The current working directory of each worker is set within this local staging directory.